Huegoxaga/notes/javascript/README.md

 ##### const

-`const` variables have the same scope as variables declared using let. it declares constants.
+- `const` variables have the same scope as variables declared using let. it declares constants.
+- The property of a `const` object can be change but it cannot be change to reference to the new object.
+  - The values inside the const array can be change, it can add new items to const arrays but it cannot reference to a new array.
+- Re-declaring of a `const` variable inside different block scope is allowed.

 ##### Undeclared Variables